7 Complications Associated with Thyroid Disorders

 Hypothyroidism derives from a less active thyroid that can lead to a change in our neurotransmitters as a consequence.
 The drop in serotonin or dopamine can result in depression.

-On the other hand, when a patient with a depressive disorder shows resistance to psychiatric drugs, it’s likely that they suffer from a thryoid problem.
+When a patient with a depressive disorder shows resistance to psychiatric drugs, it’s likely that they suffer from a thyroid problem.